THOMASELOVE/431-quizzes-2025/quiz2/README.md

 Thanks, and good luck!

-[^1]: It's a good idea to read the entire document, especially the footnotes, and page 40.
+[^1]: It's a good idea to read the entire document, especially the footnotes, and including page 40.